 Common Risk Factors for TMJ Disorder

-Chronic teeth grinding is among the most common risk factors for TMJ disorder, but it is not the only potential risk to keep in mind.
-TMJ can also develop as a result of a previous jaw injury.
-Certain conditions put you at risk as well, including rheumatoid arthritis, osteoarthritis and connective tissue diseases that may affect the TMJ.
+Chronic teeth grinding is among the most common risk factors for TMJ disorder, but it is not the only one to keep in mind.
+TMJ disorders can also develop as a result of a previous jaw injury.
+Certain conditions, including rheumatoid arthritis, osteoarthritis, and connective tissue diseases that can damage the TMJ as well.